ErikWallstrom/Erwall/README.md

 * Nested comments ✔
 * Nested functions ✔
 * Compatible with C ✔
+* Real constant variables ✔
 * Readable generated C code ✔
 * Strict types (no implicit int to float or enum to int conversions) ✔
+* No undefined behavior
+* Code that compiles should be safe
 * Arrays as first-class citizens
 * Size of arrays known
 * Compile time bounds checking (zero cost)